 You can roll over a part of a 401(k) distribution into a qualified retirement account, but the rollover is subject to certain restrictions.
 Normally, you can not cash out your 401(k) unless you separate from your job, reach age 59 1/2, or qualify for an early distribution.
 The non-rollover portion of a distribution is subject to 20 percent withholding, income taxes and possibly a 10-percent early-withdrawal penalty.
 This makes accessing 401(k) funds costly in many circumstances.

 Accessing Your 401(k)

+Logistics and planning have a lot to do with whether and how much you pay in fees when it comes to your 401(k).
 You can have the plan custodian transfer the rollover portion of a 401(k) distribution directly to the custodian of the new retirement account, thereby avoiding taxes and early withdrawal penalties on this portion.
 Alternatively, you can receive the cash and property from your 401(k) and deposit some of the proceeds tax- and penalty-free into another retirement account within 60 days of receiving the distribution.
-However, your 401(k) custodian will withhold 20 percent of any distribution not directly transferred to another custodian.
+However, be aware that your 401(k) custodian will withhold 20 percent of any distribution not directly transferred to another custodian.

 The portion of your 401(k) distribution that you roll over can be deposited into a "conduit" IRA, which is an IRA that receives only rollover money.
-The advantage of using a conduit IRA is that it automatically qualifies for a subsequent rollover into another employer plan.
+According to Investopedia, the main advantage of using a conduit IRA is that it automatically qualifies for a subsequent rollover into another employer plan.
 Some employer retirement plans don't accept IRA rollovers unless they come from a conduit IRA.
 If you make non-rollover contributions to a conduit IRA, it loses its special status and becomes a regular IRA.